d-strobel/terraform-provider-windows/docs/data-sources/local_group.md

 <!-- data-source description generated from schema -->
 Retrieve information about a local security group.
-You can get a group by the name or the security ID of the group.
+You can retrieve a group by its name or security ID.
 <!-- examples generated from example files -->
 ## Example Usage